The Ultimate Journey Itinerary

 Distance: Moab to Canyonlands National Park, Island in the Sky district is 35 miles/approximately 46 minutes.
 Distance: Moab to Canyonlands National Park, The Needles district is 75 miles.

 Imagine wave after wave of deep canyons, formed by the currents and tributaries of Utah's Green and Colorado rivers, divided with towering mesas, pinnacles, cliffs and spires, and spread out over tens of thousands of acres of some of the world's most breathtaking red rock country.
-Now times that vision by a factor of three.
-Canyonlands National Park is made up of three distinct districts, each increasingly more remote, more startling and more alluring.
+Now multiply that vision by three.
+Canyonlands National Park is made up of three distinct land districts, each increasingly more remote, more startling and more alluring to any traveler.

 Photography: Early morning and late afternoon bring the best photographic light to the park during the "magic hours."
-The park website recommends areas, formations, and times for peak photography opportunities.
+The park website recommends photo-worthy areas and formations, as well as peak times for photography opportunities.

 Must See: Travel Dead Horse Mesa Scenic Byway to Dead Horse Point State Park for a dizzying view some 2,000 feet above the Colorado River as it winds its way into Canyonlands National Park.
 You're sure to treasure this panoramic perspective of the river that carved out the canyons.
-This is a locals' favorite.
+This is a locals' favorite and definitely something you should add to your itinerary.

 Canyonlands National Park is Utah's largest national park with views thousands of feet down to the Green and Colorado Rivers and thousands of feet up to red rock pinnacles, cliffs, and spires.
 Rivers have sliced the parks into three districts: Island in the Sky is the northern section where visitors can look down to the Colorado River on the east and the Green River on the west; The Needles District is named for its profusion of red rock spires and sandstone fins; and the Maze District is a remote and jumbled stone playground and requires backcountry use permits year-round.